MashSoftware/heroku-docker-dev-env/README.md

-# Heroku Docker based development Environment
+# Heroku Docker based development environment

 Uses the official Heroku and add-on providers images and versions in line with Heroku's production environment.